curlsloth/NYU-HPC-4-newbies/README.md

 ## 6. Run the same script on multiple nodes in parallel ##

+### 6-1.
+Submit a job array ###

 One of the biggest advantages of using HPC is that you can run the same script on multiple nodes in parallel.
+Using job array you may submit many similar jobs with almost identical job requirement.
 This can be easily achieved using SLURM batch jobs:

 ```
 #!/bin/bash